Joe-Collins-1986/travel-app/README.md

    - AWS:
       - Hosting images and static files.
    - Gmail:
-      - Link to site to send re-set passwords.
+      - Linked to site to send password resets.

    <br>